umbralcalc/umbralcalc.github.io/_posts/probabilistic_thinking_for_simulations.md

 </script>
 ```

-## Estimating the probabilities of state values
+## Estimating the statistics of state values

 There is a way we can compute these Probabilities without having to trace the path of every possible Trajectory, and often without having to keep a record of every Possible State Value.